lauradcontreras/lauradcontreras.github.io/_pages/papers.md

 # Work In Progress

-**Cost-analysis of the Free Economic Zones in a quantitative spatial setting**
+** Land use and urbanization: the rise of inefficiency **

+** The dual faces of development: Assesing the unintended effects of industrial place-based policies on informality in Colombia**